Social Media Marketing Today: Who is actually making money with it?

 When it comes to video we think of YouTube.
 Here are some mind-blowing stats on YouTube:

-- 300 hours of video are uploaded to YouTube every minute!
+- Over 300 hours of HD Quality video are uploaded every minute!

 - In an average month, 8 out of 10 18-49 year-olds watch YouTube.

-- Almost 5 billion videos are watched on Youtube every single day.
+- 1 billion hours of video are watched on Youtube every day.

 You need create content with the mobile viewer in mind first.

-According to eMarketer, we're spending an average of 3 hours, 15 minutes on our mobile devices at the end of 2017 and mobile devices will account for 79% of all internet use in 2018 globally.
+According to eMarketer, we're spending an average of 3 hours, 17 minutes on our smartphones in 2020.

 Yes, the desktop is still powerful and sales are being made via the desktop but 69% of consumers worldwide between the ages of 18 and 39 use mobile devices to research products before they buy, and 44% use tablets.
 (Source: comScore)